archernar/cuu/README.md

-            createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only scram  scrampassword            -a -u         Assignis the user an unknown (scrammed) password changepassword           -a -u -p      Changes a user password For commands above, User will change password after first login.
+            createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only scram  scrampassword            -a -u         Assignis the user an unknown (scrammed) password cp     changepassword           -a -u -p      Changes a user password For commands above, User will change password after first login.
 Password may be set in ~/.cuu.txt Access Key Commands